 There may be a lot of content management systems around, but none of them can hold a candle to WordPress.
-Hey, 16.2 million sites as of November 5, 2015 should give you an idea just how vastly superior and beloved this system is.
-WordPress security and actionable tips to prevent WordPress hacking though - still has a way to go.
-However, we want to help you secure your website from the get-go - prevention is better than cure, so make sure you action the tips, in this, one of our many WordPress tutorials - TODAY.
+With 51.6+ million sites as of March 2020 (and increasing every day) it gives you an idea just how vastly superior and beloved this system is.
+WordPress security and actionable tips to prevent WordPress hacking though - the CMS still has a way to go when it comes to security.

-If you’re terrified, you’re justified.
-Everybody wants to prevent WordPress hacking.
-Recovering can take some intense time and effort.
-So harden your website with these WordPress security best practices, lest that horrible fate befalls you.
-And yes, it’ll take some time and continuous effort to avoid hacking attacks.
+So harden your website with these WordPress security best practices, the prevent that horrible fate from happening to you!
+And yes, it will take some time and continuous effort to avoid hacking attacks.

 Not interested in WP plugins just yet?
 Read on!

 We’ll work up to some code work, but first, let’s take care of the basics of website security issues.
 Starting with:

 1. Preventing WordPress hacking starts with your workstation

 This is the first and most easily overlooked: your computer.

 You should always keep your system free of malware and viruses, especially if you’re accessing the internet with it (which you are, of course).
 Workstation protection is even more essential when you are conducting transactions and have a website because all it takes is a keylogger to knock out the most hardened of websites.

 A keylogger will read all your usernames and passwords and send them to hackers - which of course is going to create a whole host of issues and problems for your website.